 For instance, let's take a fairly strong consonance, C1:[ST 2 3 4 5], and then detune ST5 slightly upwards:

+By pulling the ST5 upwards, we produce a disparity between it and the 5th harmonic of the meta-tone.
 Whereas, at the beginning of the progression, ST5 is hidden away in the consonant embrace of the meta-tone, when we displace it from its position in the harmonic series, it protrudes like a jagged edge.
 When ST5 is retuned back to its original place, it sinks back into the warm body of sound from which it had departed.
 So, there is an establishment of a tonal form, a distortion of that form which creates a feeling of tension, and finally a restoration of the form which satisfies that tension.
-This creation-tension-fulfillment formula has been central to Western music for about a millenium.
-Overall the "tension" part of this progression is so mild and brief that it actually feels quite pleasurable... like a tonal massage.
+Dissonance is often associated with a feeling of tension, and this is because in progressions like the one above, dissonance takes the form of a disparity between the sub-tonal positions and the over-arching meta-tone.

+In progressions like the one above, the inharmonicity is mild enough to actual feel pleasurable, like an acoustical massage, i.e. "it hurts so good."
 But what about a harsher dissonance?
 What if we displace ALL of the sub-tones?

 Here, we really blur the line between what is "Tone-like" and what is "Noise-like."
 Whereas, in the previous example, most of the tonal structure is left alone, here it is utterly mangled.
 Here is where we get that feeling of pain or displeasure which is often ascribed to harsh dissonances, where “tonal massage” crosses over to “tonal torture.”
 One can almost hear the Tone screaming out in pain as its harmonic-limbs are stretched and pulled into the most unnatural positions, forced into an excruciatingly Noise-like sound.
 But the intensity of this dissonance only amplifies the relief we feel when the harmony resolves